-While being home last time, I was honored to participate in a celebration of traditional Polish wedding.
+While being home last time, I was honored to participate in celebrating a traditional Polish wedding.
 I was absolutely blown away and nervous at the same time, when one of my high school friends asked me to go with him.
 Why?
-Firstly, I did not know neither a bride nor a groom.
-Secondly, I had no clothes (apart from my snickers, jeans and fancy Thai hat).
-However, my sister was organised enough to get me motivated and ready for the party!
+Firstly, I did not know either the bride or the groom.
+Secondly, I didn’t really know what to wear to a Polish wedding!
+I had no clothes, apart from my sneakers, jeans and a fancy Thai hat: pieces of clothing that are rarely part of a Polish wedding dress code.
+However, my sister was super sweet by getting me ready for the party by providing me with a beautiful green dress, as you can see in the picture below!

-What are the Polish weddings like?
+So what are the Polish weddings like?
 How to behave?
 What food can you expect?
 Now is the time to answer these questions.
-After hours of eating food and dancing on the floor followed by a long mass in the church, I feel like a professional wedding advisor :):):).
+After hours of eating food and dancing on the floor followed by a long mass in the church, I feel like a professional Polish wedding advisor. ;)

 All you need to know before you crash a Polish wedding is that Polish people are very hospitable, friendly and they like drinking a lot of vodka.
 Each holiday or celebration is an excellent opportunity for us to overeat and overdrink :).

-Polish wedding are, without a doubt, one of the funniest in Europe and the wedding party can last even a few days.
-Traditional Polish weddings often pull family together to celebrate such an important moment in the life of their relatives.
+Traditional Polish weddings are, without a doubt, one of the funniest in Europe and the wedding party can last even a few days.
+These weddings often pull whole families together to celebrate such an important moment in the life of their relatives.
 There is no way you will get bored or go home before 5 am!

-Marriage and weddings are often subjects to a number of traditions, customs and superstitions in Poland.
+Marriage and weddings are subject to a number of traditions, customs and superstitions in Poland.

 Selecting a wedding dress is also shrouded in tradition.
 The groom should not see the bride in her wedding dress until the wedding ceremony.
-Moreover, A woman must bear in mind that the wedding dress should be wore only once when trying it on.
+Moreover, a woman must bear in mind that the wedding dress should be worn only once when trying it on.
 Unnecessary parades in the dress carry a bad omen.

-Wedding dress should contain at least one white element that is a symbol of purity and blue component, which bodes marital fidelity.
+A traditional Polish wedding dress should contain at least one white and one blue element.
+The white element is a symbol of purity.
+The blue component bodes marital fidelity.
 In addition, the bride should also have something borrowed (and the favor of her husband’s family), something old (if necessary guarantees help from relatives) and something new (a symbol of abundance).

-On the way to the church or registry office just wed should look out for the pigeons that bring happiness in contrast to the crows, ravens and that can be a bad symbol.
-Also, the weather on their wedding day has some symbolic meaning – it is probably obvious that beautiful sunny skies heralds happiness, and thunder and rain augur bad luck.
-It is interesting that a light rain is considered a blessing of God.
+On the way to the church or registry office, just wed should look out for pigeons, as they bring happiness.
+In contrast to crows and ravens: they can be a bad symbol.
+Also, the weather on the wedding day has some symbolic meaning.
+It probably doesn’t come as a surprise for you that beautiful sunny sky heralds happiness, and thunder and rain augur bad luck.
+It is interesting though that light rain is considered a blessing of God.

-Journey to the church should go without turning, even if we forgot something and the bride’s father should accompany her till the end.
-The first moments of marriage require a thread of tradition.
-Young couple is showered by guests with rice or barley grain to provide them in this way fertility and abundance.
-The first joint toast should end up throwing glasses so that they break.
+The journey to the church should go without turning back, even if someone forgot something!
+Furthermore, the bride’s father should accompany her till the end of the trip.
+The first moments of marriage require a thread of traditions.
+The young couple is showered by guests with rice or barley grain to provide them with fertility and abundance.
+The first joint toast should end up with throwing glasses so that they break.

-Wedding party is something everyone looks forward to.
-All guests are dancing like crazy to the music played by a band.
+The wedding party is something everyone looks forward to.
+All guests are dancing like crazy to the music played by a band and you might be able to spot a traditional Polish wedding dance.
 There is no way you can stop dancing (maybe if you want to have another vodka shot).
-The whole place is decorated by fancy balloons and colourful ribbons.
+The whole place is decorated by fancy balloons and colorful ribbons.
+To organize a party like that, the younger generation tends to opt for the help of a wedding planner.

 Weddings are one of Polish traditions (after Christmas) when you will never feel hungry or thirsty.
 You will be stuffed with enormous amount of Polish food and drinks.
 Overeating and hangover are guaranteed.
 There are many traditional Polish dishes served, such as Polish dumplings, herring in oil or vegetable salad with mayonnaise so everyone can find something for themselves.

-The food is being served by waitresses every few minutes so you can taste them all and pick up your favourite.
+The food is being served by waitresses every few minutes so you can taste it all and pick up your favorite.

-The whole party is over when everyone is drunk or falls asleep on the floor.
+When everyone is drunk and falls asleep on the floor, the party is coming to an end.
 The next day all guests gather together again to have a dinner.
 Although I am not a big fan of parties and drinking too much, I had a lot of fun and met great people.

-I wish the bridge and the groom all the best and hope their dreams will come true.
+I wish the bride and the groom all the best and hope all their dreams will come true.

 Have you ever crashed a wedding?
 How was it?
 Different or similar to Polish?
 Share your thoughts with us in comments!